How the CFPB Intends to Protect Consumer Privacy by Modifying Public HMDA Data

 - The principal reason or reasons the financial institution denied the application

 - The automated underwriting system name

 In addition to excluding these data fields from public disclosure, the Bureau announced that it would modify values reported for certain fields, such as loan amount, age, and monthly debt to income percentage.
 This final policy guidance will apply to HMDA data compiled by financial institutions in or after 2018 and made available to the public by the Bureau beginning in 2019.

-On January 8th and 9th, QuestSoft will be hosting a free HMDA Filing Update webinar to prepare lenders for 2018 HMDA submissions.
-Click here to learn more and to register.
+On January 8th and 9th, QuestSoft held a free HMDA Filing Update webinar to prepare lenders for 2018 HMDA submissions.
+Click here to watch the recording.